borti4938/n64adv2_fw/README.md

 - an Altera USB Blaster (or clone) for flashing the firmware
   - external connected to the 10pin JTAG header on the N64Adv2 board, or
   - with the on board add on solution \[1\]
-- _Quartus Prime Programmer_ software installed on you computer
+- _Quartus Prime Programmer_ software installed on your computer
 (Programmer software is offered as stand-alone application; so you don't need to have the whole Quartus Prime suite installed.)

 \[1\] Using the [FPGA Programmer2 SMD-Module](https://shop.trenz-electronic.de/de/TEI0005-02-FPGA-USB-Programmer2-SMD-Modul-VPE1?c=26) needs you to have [separate drivers](https://shop.trenz-electronic.de/de/Download/?path=Trenz_Electronic/Software/Drivers/Arrow_USB_Programmer) installed.